NEC Asia Pacific and the Singapore Institute of Technology to Jointly Train New Generation of Network Forensic Specialists

 In recent years, many network forensics techniques and processes have been developed in the cybersecurity world to investigate the ever-increasing number of security threats.
 Network forensics techniques allow the finding and tracking of internal and external network attacks and suspicious situations by focusing on inherent network vulnerabilities and communication protocols.
 Network forensics experts need to be capable of capturing, recording, and analysing network events in order to discover indications of/sources of security attacks through network communications analysis.

-This four-day training course offers skills and techniques for future forensic investigator or analyst in a Security Operations Centre (SOC).
-Participants can equip themselves with a wide range of skills starting from basic skills of log and packet analysis, methods to identify attacks, methods to identify malware traces and basic techniques of correlational analysis.
+This four-day training course offers skills and techniques for future forensic investigators or analysts in a Security Operations Centre (SOC).
+Participants can equip themselves with a wide range of skills such as log and packet analysis, methods to identify attacks, methods to identify malware traces, and basic techniques of correlational analysis.

 Participants can then adopt these skills and techniques to use on daily security operations.
 This can help to identify cybersecurity threats more effectively and more accurately than before.

-The first run of this course will take place in Q4 2021 (*2), with a total learning duration of 32 hours.
+The first run of this course will take place in Q4 20212, with a duration of 32 hours.

 Visit the website here for more information.
 SkillsFuture funding is available for Singapore Citizens and Permanent Residents.